Meet Rachel:

 Island Life Meets Artistic Hustle

-These days, I call Vashon Island, Washington home, where I'm raising two kids with my supportive husband alongside our menagerie of cats and dog.
+These days, I call Vashon Island, Washington home, where I'm raising two kids with my supportive husband.
 When the kids are at school, I treat my art like the serious business it is—music blaring, paintbrush in hand, working five days a week in my island studio.

 Ready to Create Magic Together